epotli

 The trap that catches many parents is treating Class 1 and Class 2 maths as if it were a race to fluency in operations the child has not yet learnt.
 A six-year-old practising long addition with carrying is a six-year-old being pulled ahead of where their school is.
 That gets in the way more than it helps.

 What helps is steady practice in exactly the operations the child is currently learning, with feedback they can read and a low cost of getting things wrong.
-Two games on epotli match this well.
-We use both at home with a Class 1 child and a Class 2 child.
+One game on epotli matches this well.
+We use it at home with a Class 1 child and a Class 2 child.

 A small caveat.
 The streak bonus rewards speed, and a child who is racing through to keep the streak can end a session with a higher score and lower accuracy than they had a week ago.
 If you notice the level going up while the questions are getting more wrong, slow them down.
 Suggest they read the equation aloud before tapping.